Sayaka Miki: Creation and design

 Sayaka Miki's name was given by series writer Gen Urobuchi.
 Urobuchi created Sayaka and based her personality on an "Urobuchi character", unlike the series protagonist, Madoka Kaname, who is an unusual character for his writing style and follows the style of character designer Ume Aoki's characters.
 Urobuchi stated that Sayaka was his favorite character overall and that her storyline was the most enjoyable to write.
 Because of her grim fate by the end of the series, series director Akiyuki Shinbo asked Urobuchi if it was possible to change the plot so Sayaka could be spared.
-Urobuchi declined, saying it was integral for her to die "in order for the audience to really understand why Madoka became a God at the end".
+Urobuchi declined, saying it was integral for her to die "in order for the audience to really understand why Madoka became the ultimate magical girl at the end".
 Shinbo then asked if she could be brought back to life, saying he had become very attached to the character.
 Urobuchi again refused, saying this would be impossible because of the already-established rules governing the story.
 Shinbo acquiesced but said he believed there may have been too large a burden placed on the characters who were young, middle-school girls.

 In episode eight of the series, the conversation Sayaka overhears on a train about women was actually based on a real event that Urobuchi witnessed, who said that he heard a similar conversation between two men on a crowded train.
 Urobuchi said that even if Sayaka confessed her love to Kyōsuke Kamijo, she would never have been happy with him.
 Nevertheless, he defended Sayaka's wish and choices in the finale, as she still decided to wish for him before disappearing with Madoka to the afterlife.
 Urobuchi said that the final episode is not about Sayaka is destined to die but about her giving her own life to help Kyōsuke play the music again so she could listen to him, and felt that the viewers misunderstood her wish.
 Another aspect Urobuchi wanted to develop in the series was the initial clash between Sayaka and her rival magical girl, Kyoko Sakura; where he stated that across the story, Kyoko kills herself with Sayaka because both of their mistakes are "completely the same".